bootjscr/vitals-check/README.md

 ## Tasks

 1. Reduce the cyclomatic complexity.
+1. Avoid duplication - functions that do nearly the same thing
 1. Complete the tests - cover all conditions.
 1. To treat, we need to know the abnormal vital and the breach - whether high or low.
 Add this capability.